nightroman/FarNet/FarNet/README.md

 If a FarNet module provides commands invoked by prefixes then these commands can be called from macros by `Plugin.Call()`.
 The first argument is the FarNet GUID.
-The second argument consists of 0-2 colons, a command prefix, a colon, and a command.
-For asynchronous jobs and steps the argument should start with one and two colons respectively.
+The second argument is a command with prefix.
+For asynchronous jobs and steps the argument starts with one and two colons respectively.

 The FarNet GUID is `"10435532-9BB3-487B-A045-B0E6ECAAB6BC"`.

-**Syntax and details**
+**Syntax**

 Synchronous command:

     Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", "Prefix:Command")

-        - It is called from all macro areas
-        - It should avoid calling modal UI
-        - It cannot open panels

 Asynchronous job (`IFar.PostJob()`)

     Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", ":Prefix:Command")

-        - It is called from all macro areas
-        - It can call modal UI as usual
-        - It cannot open panels

 Asynchronous step (`IFar.PostStep()`)

     Plugin.Call("10435532-9BB3-487B-A045-B0E6ECAAB6BC", "::Prefix:Command")

-        - It is called from areas with the plugin menu
-        - It can call modal UI as usual
-        - It can open panels

-Conclusion:
+**Notes**

-- Synchronous calls are for simple actions with no or tiny interaction;
+- Synchronous calls are for simple actions, usually with no UI.
-- Asynchronous command normally should be the last in a macro;
+- Asynchronous commands normally should be the last in macros.
-- Asynchronous jobs are for opening any UI but panels;
-- Asynchronous steps are for opening panels.
+- Asynchronous steps are used for opening module panels.

----

 **Examples**